Joy Pakistan: Controversy

 In 2014, A. K. Khandker wrote in his book 1971: Bhitore Baire that Sheikh Mujibur Rahman said Joy Pakistan after saying Joy Bangla in his March 7 speech.
 This writing sparked widespread controversy among various groups, including leaders of the then-ruling Awami League government.
 In 2019, Khondkar officially apologized and described the information he had given as incorrect.
+Oli Ahad also expressed the same claim in his book.

 In support of the claim that Joy Pakistan was said in the March 7 speech, Badruddin Umar expressed agreement in his book written in 1996, while Neelima Ibrahim disagreed in her book.
 Between 2011 and 2014, Pakistan’s High Commissioner to Bangladesh, Afrasiab Mehdi Hashmi, wrote in his book 1971 Fact and Fiction: Views and Perceptions in Pakistan, India and Bangladesh that Pakistan Zindabad, not Joy Pakistan, was said at the end of Sheikh Mujib’s March 7 speech.
 Pakistani writer Taj Hashmi also supported the opinion that Sheikh Mujib said Joy Pakistan on March 7.
+Haq Nawaz Akhtar showed the same view.